koeppl/separate_chaining/README.md

 there is also a class `keysplit_adapter64<map_type, large_map_type, m_length>` that wraps around `keysplit_adapter<map_type, 63, m_length>`.
 This class uses the map `large_map_type` for storing keys with bit width 64.

+## Chaining Bucket

+For small data sets (< 100 elements), it is faster and more memory efficient to use a single bucket without hashing by relying on large caches during the linear scanning process.
+The class `chaining_bucket` wraps a single bucket in a map/set interface.

 ## Implementation Details